fivance/WinFix/README.md

 INFO: if you see error messages at certain parts script probably tried to delete/change a reg key/app/feature that is already deleted/removed, not to worry

+Must be run as admin and with Set-ExecutionPolicy Unrestricted

 Script contains the following:

 Menu style ps script that looks like this: